-Please not: The CWELCC discount is applied to children in junior and senior kindergarten who reach the age of 6 on or before June 30, 2023, and who attend Tremplin programs, day camps, December holiday camps, March break camps and summer camps in a licensed daycare centre.
-The 6 to 12 age
+Please not: The CWELCC discount is applied to children in junior and senior kindergarten, and who attend Tremplin programs, day camps, December holiday camps, March break camps and summer camps in a licensed daycare centre.

 CWELCC discounts for subsidized families: Subsidized families receive a 50% discount on their monthly parental contribution, as calculated by the City of Greater Sudbury Children's Services, and are not covered by the \$12/day minimum rate policy.
 This calculation came into effect on December 31, 2022.